Searching posts by taxonomy on archive page - P1 - Using Meta Box

 add_action( 'wp_enqueue_scripts', 'justread_custom_scripts' );

-to return the custom post type data as JSON when someone clicks the Search button.
+Next, still in the function.php file, add more code to query the custom post type data when someone clicks the Search button.

 function justread_filter_hotel() {